Tofull/LetsMapTheWorld/README.md

 ## License

-Free to use but please cite the autor.
+Fell free to use but please cite the autor.